 8. Can your teen assess risk?

-Dr. Damour suggests that teens who are showing the kind of maturity that is required for college have moved away from asking themselves, “What are the chances I could get caught?” to the important question, “What could go wrong if I do this?”
+Dr. Damour suggests that teens showing the maturity required for college have moved away from asking themselves, “What are the chances I could get caught?” to the critical question, “What could go wrong if I do this?”

 While gap years are still not the norm in the US, many experts suggest that a year away from studies after high school can have a remarkable maturing effect on a teen.
-Dr. Routbort believes from her experience working with college students that an “autonomous gap year” in other words, a year in which the student makes plans and then carries out those plans and looks after themselves, leads to a qualitatively better college experience.
+Dr. Routbort believes from her experience working with college students that an “autonomous gap year,” in other words, a year in which the student makes plans and then carries out those plans and looks after themselves, leads to a qualitatively better college experience.